"Let us begin."

 Follow up and make sure you check out the answers that are given.
 Just because someone tells you something, doesn't mean it's true.
 It is so easy to just get into a belief way of thinking.
 Belief means not knowing something.

 "You have two ears and one mouth for a reason!"

-So many people have said to me that the contractor sounded so nice and trustworthy.Their friends have recommended someone, so they believed what they were being told.
+So many people have said to me that the contractor sounded so nice and trustworthy and their friends have recommended someone, so they believed what they were being told.
 Again belief means not knowing something, so get to know.

 I'm no Fraud or a psychoanalyst, but I know we all have felt pain and pleasure in one form or another.
 Wisdom comes from learning from life lessons in my humble opinion.
 I'm old school in some ways, especially when it comes down to things that seem to be too good to be true.
 Avoidance is better than cure, as they say.

-Just because you go to a website, and it has the word trust in the description, ask yourself, “Why should I?”
-Yes there may be good recommends, endorsements etc, but how do you know the person/s who have been recommended are for you?
-I’m not saying they are not trustworthy, or to avoid them, all I’m saying is it would be wise to find out for yourself.
+Just because you go to a website, and it has the word trust in the description, ask yourself, "Why should I?"
+Yes, there may be good recommendations, endorsements, etc, but how do you know the person/s who have been recommended are for you?
+I'm not saying they are not trustworthy, or to avoid them, all I'm saying is it would be wise to find out for yourself.

 "If you fail to plan, you plan to fail!"

 Let me tell you something.
 Even with a plan of action and a drawing in hand, make sure you and the contractor know exactly what is expected before starting the work.
-Understand what is represented on the drawing, by sitting down with the contactor and go over it together.
-If you don’t know ask, or you may not know the answer until it is too late.
+Understand what is represented on the drawing, by sitting down with the contractor and going over it together.
+If you don't know ask, or you may not know the answer until it is too late.